Skip to main content

 How to contact Euro Car Parks to appeal

 Euro Car Parks accepts appeals through their online portal at eurocarparks.com/appeals.
 You can also submit your appeal by post to the address shown on your Parking Charge Notice.
 If your initial appeal to Euro Car Parks is rejected, you have 28 days to escalate to the IAS (Independent Appeals Service), which handles second-stage appeals for IPC members.
 The IAS decision is binding on Euro Car Parks but not on you.
-When submitting your appeal, include your PCN reference number, vehicle registration, the date and location of the alleged contravention, your grounds for appeal, and any supporting evidence (photographs of signage, ANPR screenshots, payment receipts).
+When submitting your appeal, include your PCN reference number, vehicle registration, the date and location of the alleged contravention, your grounds for appeal and any supporting evidence (photographs of signage, ANPR screenshots, payment receipts).

 Frequently asked questions